tell/drbg/README.md

 # Note

 This is an experimental implementation, be careful when you use.
+Validity of this implementation is not checked so much.